Contest prep for bodybuilding.

 I will address the rules for contest prep nutrition and recovery in separate future articles on my website.

-Unfortunately there are many ridiculous myths in the game about contest prep training.
+Unfortunately there are many ridiculous myths in the game about contest prep for bodybuilding.
 They all are totally unconscionable.

 Some of these ridiculous myths are: